kaliber5/ember-fastboot-addon-tests/README.md

 ### Working with `ember-try`

 By default, addons use [`ember-try`][ember-try] to run tests against multiple versions of dependencies simultaneously on Travis CI.
 This system can also be leveraged to run your Fastboot tests in parallel with your browser tests.
-I just takes two small changes:
+It just takes two small changes:

 #### 1. Update your `config/ember-try.js`